tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 ## How Do I Use My Computer?

-First, lets figure out the primary use of your computer.
+First, you need to figure out the primary use of your computer.
 Is it for gaming, office/productive work, web browsing, checking emails, or perhaps a combination of these?

 Understanding how you utilize your computer and the roles it fulfills for you is *crucial* in selecting the appropriate Linux distribution for you.

-## Best for Pretty Much Anybody
+## Best for Pretty Much Everybody

 ![](https://fedoraproject.org/assets/images/atomic-desktops/kde-desktop.jpg)
 You can never go wrong with Fedora Kinoite.
 It is a stable, up-to-date, very secure Linux distribution which utilizes modern Linux technologies such as Wayland, SELinux OSTree, butterfs, and more!